Twins break HR record but lose to Tigers 10-7

-DETROIT (AP) — The Minnesota Twins capped a night of sensational slugging by breaking the major league record for home runs in a season, but that wasn’t enough to overcome Detroit’s seven-run third inning in the Tigers’ 10-7 victory Saturday night.
+DETROIT (AP) — The Minnesota Twins broke the major league record for home runs in a season — before September even started.

+Fittingly, it was Mitch Garver who delivered the historic swing.
+He’d become sort of an unofficial statistician during his team’s pursuit.

+“I’ve been tracking them for about a week in the dugout, making announcements,” Garver said. “‘Hey guys, we’re 12 away,’ or, ‘We’re 13 away.’
+Something like that.
+As it went on today, I kept announcing it, making sure everybody knew.”

-The Twins homered six times to bring their season total to 268, one more than the New York Yankees managed last year.
-Minnesota broke the mark when Mitch Garver led off the ninth with a drive to left — his second home run of the game.
+Garver’s ninth-inning drive capped a sensational night of slugging for Minnesota on Saturday night, giving the Twins 268 home runs on the season — one more than the New York Yankees hit last year.
+It was the second homer of the game for Garver and the sixth for Minnesota, which still lost 10-7 to the Detroit Tigers.

+The Twins couldn’t overcome Detroit’s seven-run third inning, but they certainly kept the pressure on with their prodigious power.
 Max Kepler, Jorge Polanco, C.J.
-Cron and Nelson Cruz also went deep for Minnesota, which passed the 1997 Seattle Mariners (264 homers) during the game.
+Cron and Nelson Cruz also went deep for Minnesota, which also passed the 1997 Seattle Mariners (264 homers) during the game.

+The Twins were understandably subdued after losing the game, but they understood the significance of the accomplishment.

+“When these home runs start flying — and they’ve been flying since the very beginning — and there have been some games and weeks that are, they’ve been pretty special,” manager Rocco Baldelli said.
+“I know that I haven’t seen many runs — any runs, really — that have been like this.
+And it just hasn’t stopped.”

 Ronny Rodriguez hit a pair of two-run homers for the Tigers, who snapped a six-game skid and halted a six-game winning streak by the AL Central-leading Twins.
 Detroit sent 12 men to the plate in the third.